dsuryd/dotNetify/DevApp.ViewModels/Docs/Vue/FromScratchWebPack.md

 Prerequisites:

-- Visual Studio 2017
+- Visual Studio 2019
 - Node.js

+[inset]

 ##### Create Project

 Create an empty ASP.NET Core Web Application (.NET Core 2.1) project and name it _HelloWorld_.
 Then use the NuGet Package Manager Console to install the dotNetify package:

 ```csharp
 install-package DotNetify.SignalR
 ```

 <br/>

 ##### Configure Startup

 Open _Startup.cs_ file and replace the content with the following:

 ```csharp
 using System.IO;
 using System.Collections.Generic;